JEE Main and JEE Advanced Syllabus of Wave Motion

 Longitudinal Wave Motion:

-Waves can also be categorized on the basis of their capability of transferring energy
+Waves can also be categorized on the basis of their capability of transferring energy through a vacuum.

 Electromagnetic wave Motion:

 Waves which are capable of transmitting energy through a vacuum and are produced by the vibration of charged particles are called electromagnetic waves.
 Light waves are an example of these waves.
 Electromagnetic waves are produced on Sun and travel to Earth through vacuum.
 These waves are responsible for the existence of life on Earth.

 Those waves which cannot transmit their energy through a vacuum and require a medium for same are called mechanical waves.
 Various examples include sound waves, water waves, slinky waves etc.